Translated by Lester Somera

 For travelers heading from the Tokyo metropolitan area to Kyoto, you have the option to go by Shinkansen or night bus.

 The most convenient way to travel is by Shinkansen.
 Hop on a Nozomi service from Tokyo and you’ll pull into JR Kyoto Station two hours and 20 minutes later.
-The fare for a one-way ticket is 13,080 yen (as of August 2016).
+The fare for a one-way ticket is 13,850 yen (as of January 2020) for a ticket with a designated seat.
 Announcements are made in English, so you don’t have to worry about missing your stop.

 By Night Bus

 The cheaper alternative to the Shinkansen is a night bus.
 Most of these buses take on passengers from the bus terminal at the Yaesu exit of JR Tokyo Station, or from Busta Shinjuku outside the south exit of JR Shinjuku Station.
 You can expect to pay a fare of anywhere from 6,000 to 9,000 yen for the trip to Kyoto Station, which takes seven to nine hours.